DannyMoses/DOKchallengeSQLCluster/README.md

 ` echo 'yamldecode(file("<yaml_file>"))' | terraform console > <tf_file>` and
 then putting the output inside a `"kubernetes_manifest"` resource.

+- I ran into an issue where the default examples were not working do to the default Storage Class for DigitalOcean being called `do-block-storage` and not `standard` but that was easily fixed by changing the provided files.

 - This is where I ran into my first major debugging hurdle.
 I did not have enough CPU, RAM or storage to actually create the pods needed for the mysql portion of the phpmyadmin deployment so while phpmyadmin worked just fine